akash-shinde9/Robot-arm/README.md

 ![image](https://user-images.githubusercontent.com/121758341/232398011-799b831e-cbf4-4bdb-b675-784cd92a368c.png)

-"This is how the arduino is placed
+"This is how the servo is placed so that when the arm of servo moves down it hits the button and supplies the power to the servo and potentiometer

 ![image](https://user-images.githubusercontent.com/121758341/232401842-f7e4bfd3-e6ee-4e05-813e-a1eaffc7d643.png)